 Eastern White Cedar - Thuja occidentalis

-Eastern white cedar, Thuja occidentalis, AKA arborvitae, or northern white cedar is an evergreen, coniferous tree native to the Northeastern United States and Canada.
-It is widely grown as an ornamental.
+Eastern white cedar, Thuja occidentalis, arborvitae, or northern white cedar is a medium size evergreen, coniferous tree native to the Northeastern United States and Canada.
+It is widely grown as an ornamental, windbreak, and privacy screen.
+There are several on my chemical-free property that I harvest from.

-It is high in vitamin C and many other phytochemicals such as alpha-pinene, alpha-fenchene, camphene, sabinene, beta-myrcene, limonene, alpha-fenchone, alpha-thujone, beta-thujone, camphor and bornyl acetate.
+Cedar has a nutritious inner bark that can be ground into flour and has also been used for saunas.
+Cedar leaf is used traditionally for fevers, rheumatic symptoms, chest colds and the flu, headache, sprains, and coughs.
+The leaves are high in vitamin C and many other phytochemicals such as alpha-pinene, alpha-fenchene, camphene, sabinene, beta-myrcene, limonene, alpha-fenchone, alpha-thujone, beta-thujone, camphor and bornyl acetate.
 These substances have antiviral, antiseptic, antibiotic, and antifungal properties.

-It makes a nutritious tea and if you cover your tea while it steeps the pleasant aromatic oils will not escape.
-Its volatile oils can be toxic in large doses so eating the leaves and branches is not a good idea.
-It should not be used by pregnant and breastfeeding women.
+If you cover your cedar tea while it steeps the pleasant aromatic oils will not escape.
+It should not be used by pregnant and breastfeeding women but otherwise it’s fine for everyone.
+Use one teaspoon per 6 oz teacup.

 The following citation is a paper you can search for that goes into great detail about the chemical composition and medicinal properties of Eastern white cedar.
 1